 10 Free & Cheap Things to Do in Nuku’alofa(c) tongapocketguide.com

-With 99% of Tonga’s population being devout Christians, sampling a slice of life at one of the Sunday church services is a rewarding experience.
-Tongan church halls are filled with harmonious singing and the sound of brass instruments played passionately by the local school children.
-It’s a great free way to spend a Sunday morning in Nuku’alofa.
+With 99% of Tonga’s population being devout Christians, sampling a slice of life at one of the Sunday church services is certainly an interesting experience.
+Tongan church halls are filled with harmonious singing and sometimes even with the sound of brass instruments played by the local school children.
+It’s a great free way to spend a Sunday morning in Nuku’alofa!
 Check out the 5 Best Churches in Nuku’alofa to Experience as a Visitor for more information on the churches to visit.

 Eating Tongan cuisine is all part of the cultural experience of visiting Nuku’alofa!
 What’s more, it’s especially easy to eat well in the city, even if you are on a budget.
-Try Tonga favourites like ota ika (raw fish marinated in coconut cream) or lu (taro leaves wrapped in meat and coconut cream) in restaurants like Mama’s Cafe and Talahiva Restaurant – both serving mains for TOP$5-$10.
-Tongan fish dishes at 12 Seafoods Restaurant are also pretty affordable with prices starting from TOP$6!
-For more recommendations, check out our Cheap Eats in Nuku’alofa.
+Try Tonga favourites like ota ika (raw fish marinated in coconut cream) or lu (taro leaves wrapped in meat and coconut cream) in restaurants like Mum’s Cafe or head down to the roadside market stalls along Vuna Road on the way to Faua Wharf to try sweet treats like topai and fai kakai!
+For more recommendations, check out The Cheap Eats in Nuku’alofa, while more information about Tongan food can be found in the 10 Unique Foods in Tonga You Have to Try.

 More Free and Cheap Things to Do in Nuku’alofa